Frequently Asked Travel Questions

 I’m gonna be totally honest.
 I didn’t even buy travel insurance until my massive backpacking trip.
 And news flash: I did need it multiple times.

 Drink lots of water!
 This will help you stay hydrated and decrease jet lag.
 Try and get on the destinations time zone a few days before you leave.
 Aka go to bed a few hours earlier or later to reduce fatigue and jet lag.
 Be prepared if the entertainment system fails.
-Most long-haul flights have built-in entertainment systems, but if something goes wrong, you don’t want to be board for 8+ hours.
-Always have some movies, games, books or whatever loaded onto your tablet of choice.
+Most long-haul flights have built-in entertainment systems, but if something goes wrong, you don’t want to be bored for 8+ hours.
+Always have some movies, games, books or whatever loaded onto your entertainment device of choice.
 Bring some extra snacks.
 Yes, they may provide meals, but it is nice to not be hungry and spend a fortune on a bag of chips.
 Bring a travel pillow!
-This makes a difference to have a good supportive pillow to sleep with!
+This makes a difference to have a good supportive pillow to sleep with.
 I prefer ones that tie in the front to give extra support and can be used in any seat.

 Stay in a hostel instead of a hotel.
 If you feel safe and comfortable, hostels can be stayed in for next to nothing!
 Cook your own food.
 Most of the time, hostels will come with a shared kitchen that you can use.
 Eating out adds up and leftovers can be eaten for multiple meals if you make it yourself.
 Take public transport instead of taxis.
 In most locations, taxi prices are absolutely absurd!